YubicoLabs/yed-self-service/README.md

 - [Automatically Configure Your Amplify Environment](#automatically-configure-your-amplify-environment) - Single button offered by Amplify to build and configure your full environment
 - [Using This Repository to Deploy Your Amplify Environment](#using-this-repository-to-deploy-your-amplify-environment) - **This is the recommended option** - Clone this repo directly, and enter a few commands to deploy the environment using CloudFormation and to configure your application secret
-- [Manually Deploy Your Amplify Environment](#manually-configure-your-amplify-environment) - Step by step instructions on that guide you on each command needed to recreate the environment used in this repository

 <p align="right">(<a href="#top">back to top</a>)</p>